HUMIDIFIERS: WHY USE THEM?

 Ultrasonic Warm/Cool Mist: Liquid water particles in a form of a mist are emitted into the air where they evaporate increasing the humidity.
 This happens when a metal diaphragm vibrates at ultra sonic speed to agitate the water into very small water particles to create the mist.
 A silent fan pushes this mist up and out into the room.
 Some humidifier models, particularly Air-O-Swiss or Stadler Form offers you the choice of the warm or the cool mist.
 With the warm mist, the water is heated to about 176 degrees before the mist is created allowing the mist to exit the top of the humidifier at about 104 degrees so it is slightly warm to the touch.
 Or, one can elect to use the cool mist function which simply means the water will not be heated prior to creating the mist so it will exit the top relative to the water temperature which can be between 50 to 80 degrees.
 If you are looking for a humidifier that is maintenance free with no expensive wicks or filters to replace consider a pureguardian™ humidifier.

 Evaporative Cool Mist: With our evaporative cool mist humidifiers, humidity is produced by a fan that draws the air in from the room and blows it over or through a moistened wick in water.
 Some of this water evaporates and this water vapor is added to the air which increases its humidity.
 This air is then blown back into the room to increase the humidity in the room.
-This air is not wet just has more humidity in it.
 Since heat is removed from the air when evaporation occurs the air is cooled as a result so the air coming out will be cooler than when it went in.
-This can be a disadvantage to some who like to keep their home warm but it will only lower the overall air temperature in the home a degree or two.
-Furthermore, the increase of the humidity in the air will make it feel warmer to the body so this would cancel out any temperature decrease.
+We carry MoistAir evaporative humidifiers which we are for good value.

-Air Washers: are evaporative cool mist humidifiers that use a series of rotating plastic discs instead of filter wicks to evaporate water into the air.
-Air Washer Humidifiers add humidity to a room and help to clean the air.
+Air Washers: These add humidity to a room and help to clean the air.
 Water in conjunction with rotating discs retain and remove airborne impurities, including large dust and pollen particles, while returning clean, properly humidified air to the room.
 Air washers produce a cool mist only.
 An air washer is the most robust kind of humidifier, are very reliable and they can cover a larger area than the other types of humidifiers.
-Air washers have no problems with mineral dust; However they do require regular maintenance, as you have to rinse out a pan of dirty water on a frequent basis.
-Also, keep in mind that though an air washer is able to remove large allergen particles from the air, they do not remove the sub-micron lung penetrating particles that really hurt you.
-If one is looking to clean the air thoroughly of all allergens a stand alone dedicated air purifier is recommended.
+Air washers have no problems with mineral dust; However they do require regular maintenance, as you have to rinse on a frequent basis.
+Also, keep in mind that though an air washer is able to remove large allergen particles from the air, they do not remove the sub-micron lung penetrating particles.
+We carry both the Venta and the top of the line Stadler Form Robert airwasher.

 WHAT SIZE HUMIDIFIER DO YOU NEED?